Understanding the Freeze-Drying Process.

-Freeze drying, also known as lyophilization, is a highly effective preservation method used across industries such as food processing, pharmaceuticals, biotechnology, cosmetics, nutraceuticals, and agriculture.
-The process removes water from a product after it has been frozen, under carefully controlled low-pressure conditions.
-This allows ice to transition directly from a solid to a vapor state through sublimation, skipping the liquid phase entirely.
+Freeze drying, or lyophilization, is one of the most effective preservation methods used across food, pharmaceutical, biotech, nutraceutical, agricultural, and specialty markets.
+The process removes water from a frozen product under controlled low-pressure conditions.
+Instead of melting, ice transitions directly from solid to vapor through sublimation.

 The Three Stages of Freeze Drying